 Lake Louise © Edwin van Buuringen

-Après ski in Lake Louise does not mean wild partying, but there are plenty of more subdued but enjoyable ways for holidaymakers to wind down after a day on the slopes.
+Après ski in Lake Louise does not mean wild partying.
+But there are plenty of more subdued yet enjoyable ways for holidaymakers to wind down after a day on the slopes.
 Many local bars and eateries offer entertainment like live music, a little dancing, karaoke, limbo competitions, pool tables and darts, shuffleboard, or big screen television.
 Guided night ski tours and sleigh rides are also on offer.
-Most visitors, however, are content to settle down in front of a roaring fire nursing a cognac and rehashing the day's adventures.
+However, most visitors are content to settle down in front of a roaring fire, nursing a cognac and rehashing the day's adventures.

 Skiing at Lake Louise can be quite expensive.